Hire Cronkite Students

 Thank you for your interest in employing a student from the Cronkite School!
 Please see our guidelines below.

 How can I host a Cronkite student for an internship?

-Employers interested in offering internships through our internship interview day should contact Cronkite Career Services Director Karen Bordeleau via firstname.lastname@example.org.
+Employers interested in offering internships through our internship interview day should contact Cronkite Career and Professional Development Director Karen Bordeleau via firstname.lastname@example.org.

 The formal interview day is limited and reserved for employers that offer paid internships, are well-established in the market and meet the school’s requirements for a prospective employer.

 If you do not participate in our formal interview day, we invite you to share your opportunities for students through our Internship Board submission form.
 If the school posts your listing, the employer/company/organization agrees to require that the student receive course credit for the internship.
 Only approved positions will be posted within five business days of submission and listings will be removed from the board after one month.